growingpenguin/growingpenguin.github.io/_posts/2024-09-24-CausalityTheory.md

 |  <br/>
 Smoking  <br/>

-Maybe there is a gene out there that is active that causes me to smoke
+Maybe there is a gene out there that is active that causes me to smoke but the same gene also gives me cancer <br/>